vincentmader/bsc-thesis/protocol.md

     * planet core mass
-      * earlier sims were run with 33% mass in core, 10-15% is more realistic -> show that it does not make a big difference
+      * earlier sims were run with 33% mass in core, 10-15% is more realistic -> maybe: show that it does not make a big difference

-  * compare σ with σunp (unperturbed)
-    * run simulation without planet, why not working atm?
-    * do all analysis with σ/σunp

   * compare gap for different values of e and m0
     * calculate gap eccentricity